Emergency Response

 Areas of focus

-We provide grants to help our partners respond to three general types of emergencies:
+We provide grants to help our partners respond to three general types of emergencies.

-Our team collaborates with other foundation programs to develop and study new approaches to disaster assistance, including innovative tools and technologies.
+We collaborate with other foundation programs to develop and study new approaches to disaster assistance, including innovative tools and technologies.

 Why focus on emergency response?